|Starching Fabric to Walls|

 1. Start by measuring the height of the wall space to be covered, add 6” to this dimension, and cut out your fabric strips.

-3. Go to the wall and press the fabric on the wall into place.
-Allow the fabric to wrap slightly around the corner.
+3. Straighten out the fabric panel by holding it up with two hands at the upper corners and then go to the wall.
+Place the fabric into position and press it on the wall into place.
+Allow the first panel of fabric to wrap slightly around the corner.
 Use your hands or the wallpaper smoother to get out all the bubbles.

 I used push pins to hold one end of the fabric in place while I smoothed the other end.